BSOE Major Declaration Appeal Process

 - You must be logged into Google with ONLY your UCSC e-mail account to access these forms.

-- No later than four business days after submitting the online BSOE MQV form, you will receive an email from our office indicating that your form has been processed and informing you of your next steps.
-This email will include a PDF copy of you MQV form.
+- Within 5-7 business days after submitting the online BSOE MQV form, you will receive an email from our office indicating that your form has been processed and informing you of your next steps.
+If an appeal is required, this email will include a PDF copy of your MQV form.
 At this point you will be directed to submit an appeal via the google form provided in the email.
 For more information about the attachments needed, please proceed to the next tabs.

 Academic Planning Form